sradics/digital-garden/_notes/Swarm Stupidity.md

 [Dunning-Kruger-Effect](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect) [metacognitive](https://en.wikipedia.org/wiki/Metacognition)

 - don’t see superior abilities of others
-  - cannot see the extent of their own incompetene
+- cannot see the extent of their own incompetence
 - it’s forbidden to question an unrealistic utopia – they suffer from the utopia syndrome (see [Change by Watzlawik, Weakland, Fisch](http://www.amazon.de/gp/product/B00VUMSR16/ref=dp-kindle-redirect?ie=UTF8&btkr=1)) … and other become victims of a foreign utopia

 Unrealistic targets lead to:
 + some employees that openly protest (but often to the powerless middle management … that starts to pacify)